Nanjing Metro: Line 5

+Line 5 opened its southern section on March 31, 2024 that is 12.9 kilometers long with nine stations.
+Line 5's color is yellow.

 Line 7

 Line 7 is a northeast–southwest line roughly following the south bank of the Yangtze River.
 The south section has been under construction since November 2017.
 The rest of the line started construction in November 2018.
-The north section opened on 28 December 2022.
-This line is also the first line of Nanjing Metro to use GoA4 automated trains.
+The north section from Xianixnlu to Mufuxilu opened on 28 December 2022, the south section from Yingtiandajie to Xishanqiao opened on 28 December 2023, and the central section from Mufuxilu to Yingtiandajie opened on 28 December 2024.
+This line is also the first line of Nanjing Metro to use trains in GoA4 automated level.
 Line 7's color is dark green.

 Line 10

 Line 10 is a western extension from Line 1's Olympic Stadium branch line, which broke away from Line 1 and formed part of Line 10 when the new line was completed.
 Construction started in February 2012, finished in 2014.
 The line is approximately 21.6 km long with 14 stations, and entered operation on July 1, 2014.
 Line 10's color is beige.

 Line S1

 Line S1 acts as Nanjing's airport express line, connecting Nanjing South Railway Station to Gaochun District via Nanjing Lukou International Airport.
 The entire line was planned to be 85.8 km long with 13 stations.
 The first phase from Nanjing South to Lukou International Airport started construction on December 27, 2011, and finished in 2014.
 The first phase opened on July 1, 2014, in time for the Nanjing 2014 Summer Youth Olympics.
 It is 35.8 km long with 8 stations.
 The second phase extension later became Line S9.
 Line S1's color is teal.